vippsas/vipps-invoice-api/vipps-faktura/README.md

 Please note that Vipps Faktura will be deactivated on March 31 2019, and is replaced by [Vipps Regninger](https://www.vipps.no/bedrift/vipps-regninger).

-API dokumentation for Vipps Regnigner is available here: https://github.com/vippsas/vipps-invoice-api
+API documentation for Vipps Regninger is available here: https://github.com/vippsas/vipps-invoice-api